datajerk/ctf-write-ups/googlectf2022/segfault_labyrinth/README.md

 ### Intended Solution Alternative (no `stat`) `exploit3.1.py`

-Same as above, but just using `write` and dealing with all the garbage:
+Same as above, but only using `write` and dealing with all the garbage:

 ```python
 #!/usr/bin/env python3